 If you have a very large number of comments that you want to delete, it may be easier and faster to delete them directly from the WordPress MySQL database using phpMyAdmin.
 We recommend that you make a backup of your WordPress database before you begin.
 For information about how to back up the database, see How to back up a MySQL database in the HostPapa knowledge base.

-Log in to your HostPapa Dashboard and click My cPanel.
+Log in to your HostPapa Dashboard and click My cPanel or My WordPress.
 In the Databases section, click phpMyAdmin.

 In the panel on the left side of the screen, click your WordPress database.
 By default, your WordPress database is named [username]_wp[xx], where [username] is your cPanel username and [xx] is a two-digit number.
 If you imported your database from another WordPress installation or chose a different database name during setup, the name may be different.
 In our example, the database name is z1sth873_wp37.